typedb/typedb-docs/07-workbase/04-schema-designer.md

 <div class = "note">
 [Warning]
-The schema designer is currently not yet stable in 2.0, and it has been disabled since the release 2.0.0-alpha-3.
+The schema designer is not yet stable in version 2.0 and has been disabled as of 2.0.0-alpha-3.
 To view your schema in the visualiser, please run the following query:

 ```
 match $x sub thing;